Vacation Boutique Villa Rental in Yelapa, Mexico

 The panoramic views are truly spectacular and dramatic.
 Nestled on the side of the mountain amidst luxuriant tropical vegetation teaming with wild exotic birds both houses offer panoramic vistas of the Pacific, the mountain and the beach as well as Puerto Vallarta and Punta Mita in the distance.

 The nights are equally magical.
 As you sip a drink or have a candle light dinner on one of the terraces, you hear the waves below breaking on the shore while, in the distance, the lights of the coast and the city as well as those of frequent cruise ships leaving port keep you mesmerized.
 In season you may even be lucky to see the whales and dolphins play right below.
-Truly we believe it to be one of the best locations in Yelapa as we have been told so often.
+Truly we believe it to be one of the best location in Yelapa as we have been told so often.

 We want to strongly emphasize, however, that due to their architectural design and openness to nature neither house is advisable for toddlers or very young children.